Symmetries and entanglement features of inner-mode resolved correlations of interfering nonidentical photons

+Furthermore, the generation of maximally entangled W-states was also demonstrated theoretically by postselecting events at equal detection times at the output of a tritter for photons of completely different colors \cite{Tamma2015_MultibosonCorrelationInterferometry}.

+It was also shown that the access to the quantum information encoded in the spectra of the interfering photons via correlation measurements in the photonic inner degrees of freedom can unravel the full classical hardness of multiphoton interference in boson sampling schemes \cite{Aaronson2011_computationalcomplexitylinear,Laibacher2015_PhysicsComputationalComplexity}.
+This is even the case if no overlap between the input photon frequency and temporal spectra occurs \cite{Laibacher2015_PhysicsComputationalComplexity,Tamma2015_Multibosoncorrelationsampling,Tamma2014_Samplingbosonicqubits}.
+Furthermore, it is possible to approach, in principle, deterministic boson sampling realizations with photons of random spectral overlap and/or random input photonic occupation numbers \cite{Laibacher2018_quantumcomputationalsupremacy}.

-Despite all these remarkable results, the full quantum advantages arising from multiphoton interference based on spectrally resolved correlation measurements are far from being fully explored and important questions are still waiting for answers: a) Which information about an unknown multiphoton input state and/or linear network can be extracted from spectral correlation landscapes? b) Can spectrally resolved measurements directly tailor the entanglement correlations at the output of a linear network? c) How can quantum computational complexity be preserved in experimental scenarios where the input states exhibit random degrees of distinguishability?
+Despite all these remarkable results, the full quantum advantages of multiphoton interference based on inner-mode resolved linear optics arising in quantum optics experiments even beyond boson sampling are still far from being fully explored.
+In particular, working towards novel schemes for the characterization of multiphoton networks and entanglement generation with nonidentical photons, important questions arise:

+a) How can given symmetries in the multiphoton input state and in its evolution in a linear optical network be inferred from the measurement of inner-mode correlations at the network output? b) How do time and frequency resolved measurements tailor the type of entanglement correlations at the output of a linear network depending on the photonic input spectra?

-By tackling these three ambitious questions, we demonstrate in this manuscript how spectrally resolved measurements in arbitrary linear optical networks allows one to: a) unravel symmetries of arbitrary optical networks and of arbitrary multiphoton quantum states; b) generate whole classes of entangled multiphoton states even with fixed input state and interferometer configurations; and c) solve computationally complex tasks even for random degrees of distinguishability in the photonic input spectra while also facilitating an upscaling of experimental implementations.
+By tackling these fundamental questions, we demonstrate in this paper how the full set of outcomes of inner-mode resolved measurements of multiple nonidentical input photons in a linear optical network allows one to: a) unravel symmetries of optical networks and of multiphoton quantum states; b) generate a whole class of entangled multiphoton states even with a fixed configuration of the linear optical network.
+Remarkably, these results apply to photons of either different colors or injection times, dramatically increasing the number of possible sources that can be exploited for future experiments (e.g.\ quantum dots).

-All of the experimental scenarios described in this paper are based on the setup depicted in Fig.~\ref{fig:ScattershotSetup}a). $N$ single photons are injected into an arbitrary passive, linear optical network with $M$ input and $M$ output ports and subsequently detected in a subset $\mathcal{D}$ containing $N$ of the output ports $d=1,\dots,M$ and at the frequencies $\{\omega_d\}\defeq \{\omega_d \in \mathds{R}^{+}\mid d\in \mathcal{D}\}$.
-Contrary to convential multiphoton linear optics, we allow these photons to have nonidentical spectra and to be injected at different times.
-Thus, denoting the set of input ports $s=1,\dots,M$ containing a photon with $\mathcal{S}$, the total input state can be written as the product state